 Students may declare Honors in the Religious Studies Major in consultation with the Religious Studies undergraduate advisor.

-To earn a B.A. or B.S. with Honors in the Major in Religious Studies students must satisfy both the requirements for the major (above) and the following additional requirements:
+To earn Honors in the Major in Religious Studies, students must satisfy both the requirements for the major (above) and these additional requirements:

-- Earn a 3.500 GPA for all RELIG ST courses and courses that count for the major
+- Minimum 3.500 GPA in all RELIG ST and major courses

-- Complete 19 credits, taken for Honors, with individual grades of B or better, to include:
+- 19 credits, taken for Honors, with individual grades of B or better, to include:

 University Degree Requirements